interactive-fiction-class/interactive-fiction-class.github.io/in_class_activities/play-text-adventures/play-text-adventures.md

 > Make a reservation on OpenTable and hale an Uber.

 You quickly order up a table for two at OpenTable and book an uber to take you there.
 When you arrive, you find that it's indeed brunch time.
 The place looks very fancy, but the waiters don't seem to be wearing uniforms or anything else that would give away their identity.

+> Tell the maitre d' that we have a reservation.

+"We have a reservation here," you say.
+"Ah, yes, I remember seeing you on this list.
+Well then, if you'll excuse me, I must inform my superior that we have a reservation."
 -->

 ## Questions